dwgebler/doclite/README.md

 #### Find all matching documents by values

-The function `findAllBy` works the same way as `findOneBy` but will return an array of documents or empty array if no matches are found.
+The function `findAllBy` works the same way as `findOneBy` but will return a generator which you can iterate over, or convert to array via PHP's `iterator_to_array` function.

 ```php
 foreach($userCollection->findAllBy(['active' => true]) as $user) {